 Findings from the community consultations have been utilised to inform the development of the following Council Corporate Plan Projects:

-The Ipswich City Council Update eNewsletter is sent on the first Wednesday of each month.
-Our aim is to provide both residents and ratepayers with regular communication of Ipswich City Council information, as well as other community news and events of interest.
+The Ipswich City Council Community Update is sent at the beginning of each month and aims to provide residents and ratepayers with regular communication of Council information, community news and events of interest.